 Mahajan K et al. J. Cell.
 Physiol.
 224: 327-333,

-- WEE1 epigenetic signaling in melanoma
+- WEE1 epigenetic signaling

 - Characterization of novel WEE1 and ACK1 small molecule inhibitors

 - Role of ACK1/AR signaling in castration resistant prostate cancer

 SRB-2, Office # 22043